-TOPIC ACCOUNTING METRIC CATEGORY UNIT OF MEASURE CODE FCX RESPONSE REFERENCES Tailings Storage Facilities Management Tailings storage facility inventory table: (1) facility name, (2) location, (3) ownership status, (4) operational status, (5) construction method, (6) maximum permitted storage capacity, (7) current amount of tailings stored, (8) consequence classification, (9) date of most recent independent technical review, (10) material findings, (11) mitigation measures, (12) site-specific EPRP Quantitative; Discussion and Analysis N/A EM-MM- 540a.1 For detailed information on our tailings storage facilities, please see reference document.
-(1) Site-Specific Tailings Management and Information on fcx.com Summary of tailings management systems and governance structure used to monitor and maintain the stability of tailings storage facilities Discussion and Analysis N/A EM-MM- 540a.2.
-For more information on our multi-tiered oversight and tailings governance, please see the Tailings Management section of this report.
-(1) 2021 Annual Report on Sustainability: Tailings Management Approach to development of Emergency Preparedness and Response Plans (EPRPs) for tailings storage facilities Discussion and Analysis N/A EM-MM- 540a.3.
-For information on our EPRPs for tailings storage facilities, please see reference document.
-(1) Site-Specific Tailings Management and Information on fcx.com Activity Metric Production of (1) metal ores and (2) finished metal products Quantitative Metric tons (t) saleable EM-MM- 000.A Full year 2021 consolidated production from our mines: 3,843 million recoverable pounds or 1,743,155 metric tons of copper; 1,381 thousand recoverable ounces or 626 metric tons of gold; and 85 million recoverable pounds or 38,555 metric tons of molybdenum (1) 2021 Form 10-K, Items 1 and 2.
-Business and Properties: MINING PRODUCTION AND SALES DATA Total number of employees, percentage contractors Quantitative Number, Percentage (%) EM-MM- 000.B Total workforce (employees and contractors) at year-end 2021 approximated 66,700, and 63% were contractors.
-(1) 2021 Form 10-K, Items 1 and 2.
-Business and Properties: HUMAN CAPITAL: Workforce
+TOPIC ACCOUNTING METRIC CATEGORY UNIT OF MEASURE CODE FCX RESPONSE REFERENCES Tailings Storage Facilities Management Tailings storage facility inventory table: (1) facility name, (2) location, (3) ownership status, (4) operational status, (5) construction method, (6) maximum permitted storage capacity, (7) current amount of tailings stored, (8) consequence classification, (9) date of most recent independent technical review, (10) material findings, (11) mitigation measures, (12) site-specific EPRP Quantitative; Discussion and Analysis N/A EM- MM- 540a.1 FCX is in the process of implementing the Global Industry Standard on Tailings Management (the Tailings Standard) at our Americas Tailings Storage Facilities (TSFs).
+As a member of the International Council on Metals and Mining, FCX has agreed that all TSFs with "extreme" or "very high" potential consequence (based on credible failure modes) should demonstrate conformance with the Tailings Standard by August 2023, and conformance of all other TSFs by August 2025.
+For detailed information on FCX's TSFs, please refer to the detailed TSF information, which is dated as of April 21, 2022, on fcx.com.
+FCX plans to update its detailed TSF disclosures in the future as we complete conformance with the Tailings Standard.
+An aspect of conforming with the Tailings Standard is aligning TSF consequence classifications with the Tailings Standard's outlined approach.
+To learn more about our implementation of the Tailings Standard, please see the Tailings Management section of the 2022 Annual Report on Sustainability.
+(1) Sustainability > Thriving Environments > Tailings - Americas on fcx.com (2) 2022 Annual Report on Sustainability: Tailings Management Summary of tailings management systems and governance structure used to monitor and maintain the stability of tailings storage facilities Discussion and Analysis N/A EM- MM- 540a.2 For more information on our multi-tiered oversight and tailings governance, please see the Tailings Management section of the 2022 Annual Report on Sustainability.
+(1) 2022 Annual Report on Sustainability: Tailings Management Approach to development of Emergency Preparedness and Response Plans (EPRPs) for tailings storage facilities Discussion and Analysis N/A EM- MM- 540a.3 In accordance with our commitment to conform our TSFs with "extreme" or "very high" potential consequences with the Tailings Standard by August 2023 and all other TSFs by August 2025, we are updating our processes and documents to include additional elements for those TSFs that require Emergency Preparedness and Response Plans (EPRP) as defined by the Tailings Standard.
+For information on our commitment to update our processes and documents to include EPRPs for tailings storage facilities, please see the Tailings Management section of the 2022 Annual Report on Sustainability.
+(1) Sustainability > Thriving Environments > Tailings - Americas on fcx.com Activity Metric Production of (1) metal ores and (2) finished metal products Quantitative Metric tons (t) saleable EM- MM- 000.A Full year 2022 consolidated production from our mines: 4,210 million recoverable pounds or 1,909,624 metric tons of copper; 1,811 thousand recoverable ounces or 51 metric tons of gold; and 85 million recoverable pounds or 38,555 metric tons of molybdenum (1) 2022 Form 10-K, Items 1 and 2.
+Business and Properties: Mining Production and Sales Data Total number of employees, percentage contractors Quantitative Number, Percentage (%) EM- MM- 000.B Total workforce (employees and contractors) at year-end 2022 approximated 74,500, and 66% were contractors.
+(1) 2022 Form 10-K, Items 1 and 2.
+Business and Properties: Human Capital: Workforce